Become a Postie

 Our Mission

-Provide the community with emergency medical services of the highest excellence through a dedicated team of highly trained, state-certified Darien High School student EMTs and professional volunteer adult EMT advisors.
+To provide the community with emergency medical services of the highest excellence through a dedicated team of highly trained, state-certified Darien High School student EMTs and professional volunteer adult EMT advisors.

 A Tradition of Service: Then & Now